Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

-\paragraph{Step 2: One natural edge over all natural edges (Section~\ref{SectionOneNatOverAll}).} In this step, we strengthen Step 1 by showing that if $d_\FS(S,T)$ has a certain lower bound then there exists a natural edge $E \subset S$ such that its image $f(E) \subset T$ crosses a translate of every \emph{natural} edge of~$T$.
-By applying Step 1 we may assume that $f(E)$ does cross a translate of every edge of $T$.
-Using that $f(E)$ has \emph{only two} endpoints, one proves that the conclusions of Step 2 fail for \emph{at most one} natural edge orbit of $T$.
-Furthermore, for any natural edge $E' \subset T$ representing such an orbit, one observes a very particular pattern that governs how distinct translates of $f(E)$ can overlap in the interior of $E'$: see the heading ``Half Path'' in Section~\ref{SectionOneNatOverAllNat}.
-With such a pattern in hand, by slightly incrementing the distance bound for Step 1 one obtains a distance bound that works for Step 2.
+\textbf{Step 2: One natural edge over all natural edges (Section~\ref{SectionOneNatOverAll}).} In this step, we strengthen Step 1 by showing that if $d_\FS(G,H)$ has a certain lower bound then there exists a natural edge $E \subset G$ such that its image $F(E) \subset H$ crosses every \emph{natural} edge of~$H$.
+By applying Step 1 we may assume that $f(E)$ crosses every edge (of the given subdivision) of $H$.
+Using that $f(E)$ has \emph{only two} endpoints, one proves that the conclusions of Step 2 fail for \emph{at most one} natural edge $E' \subset H$.
+One then further observes a very particular pattern that governs how $f(E)$ can overlap itself in the interior of~$E'$.
+First, the path $f(E)$ starts at an initial point $p$ in the interior of $E'$ and crosses one of the two subpaths into which $p$ subdivides $E'$.
+Next, the path continues by crossing full natural edges of $H$ distinct from $E'$.
+Finally, the path ends at a terminal point $q$ in the interior of $E'$, having just crossed one of the two subpaths into which $q$ subdivides $E'$.
+One then figures out how to slightly increment the distance bound from Step 1 in order to avoid this pattern, thus obtaining a distance bound that works for Step 2.

+\subparagraph{Step 3: Another natural edge over all natural edges (Section~\ref{SectionTwoOverAllStepThree}).} Knowing that there is a natural edge $E^* \subset G$ such that $f(E^*)$ crosses every natural edge of $H$, and assuming that this property characterizes $E^*$ uniquely, one must deduce a bound on $d_\FS(G,H)$.

+For this problem we were inspired by \cite[Corollary 3.2.2]{\BookOneTag} which is concerned with a self-homotopy equivalence $F : G \to G$.
+The essence of that corollary if $E \subset G$ is a natural edge, if $F(E)$ crosses $E$, and if no other natural edge of $G$ has an $F$ image that crosses $E$, then $F(E)$ crosses $E$ exactly once.
+The proof uses a Stallings fold argument.